cloudcreativity/laravel-json-api/UPGRADE.md

 The namespace of the `AbstractHydrator` has changed from `CloudCreativity\LaravelJsonApi\Hydrator\AbstractHydrator` to `CloudCreativity\JsonApi\Hydrator\AbstractHydrator`.

+### Requests

+Class `CloudCreativity\LaravelJsonApi\Http\Requests\AbstractRequest` has been removed.
+Instead you should extend `CloudCreativity\JsonApi\Requests\RequestHandler`.

+Note that the constructor for this new class has the authorizer as the first argument and the validators as the second (i.e. it is the other way round from what it was before).
+We've made this change because authorization occurs before validation, so it makes more sense for the arguments to be this way round.

+### Responses (Reply Trait)

+The method signature for the `errors` method has changed.
+To maintain the old behaviour use `error` instead (it accepts an error collection as well as a single error).

 ### Validator Providers

 The classes that provide validators for individual resource types generally extend `AbstractValidatorProvider`.
 This